Cepr0/generic-crud/readme.md

 **Base** module contains interfaces of base elements like `CrudRepo`, `CrudMapper` and `CrudService`, and the abstract implementation of the last one – `AbstractCrudService`.
 The module depends on **model** module, as well as on external non-transitive dependencies:

-- `org.springframework:spring-tx`,
+- `org.springframework:spring-tx`
-- `org.springframework:spring-context`,
+- `org.springframework:spring-context`
-- `org.springframework.data:spring-data-commons`,
+- `org.springframework.data:spring-data-commons`
-- `org.mapstruct:mapstruct`.
+- `org.mapstruct:mapstruct`

 **JPA** module contains `JpaRepo` – the 'implementation' of `CrudRepo` that extends `JpaRepository`, so that you can work with any JPA-supported database.
 The module depends on **base** module and external non-transitive dependency:

-- `org.springframework.data:spring-data-jpa`.
+- `org.springframework.data:spring-data-jpa`

 You can use this module in the applications where the `spring-data-jpa` and all external dependencies of **base** module are present (for example in Spring-Boot application with `spring-boot-starter-data-jpa` starter).

+**Mongo** module contains `MongRepo` – the 'implementation' of `CrudRepo` that extends `MongoRepository`.
+The module depends on **base** module and external non-transitive dependency:

+- `org.springframework.data:spring-data-mongodb`

+You can use this module in the applications where the `spring-data-mongodb` and all external dependencies of **base** module are present.

 **Web** module contains an abstract implementation of REST controller – `AbstractCrudController` (and other related classes).
 This module depends on **base** module and external dependencies:

-- `org.atteo:evo-inflector`,
+- `org.atteo:evo-inflector`
-- `org.springframework:spring-web`,
+- `org.springframework:spring-web`
 - `org.springframework.data:spring-data-commons`
-- `com.fasterxml.jackson.core:jackson-databind`.
+- `com.fasterxml.jackson.core:jackson-databind`

 All external dependencies, except `evo-inflector`, are non-transitive.
 You can use the **web** module in the applications where those external dependencies (and all external dependencies of **base** module) are present (for example in the Spring-Boot application with `spring-boot-starter-web` and `spring-boot-starter-data-jpa` starters).